mikahama/uralicNLP/README.md

 The *cg.disambiguate* takes in *remove_symbols* as an optional argument.
 Its default value is *True* which means that it removes the symbols (segments surrounded by @) from the FST output before feeding it to the CG disambiguator.
 If the value is set to *False*, the FST morphology is fed in to the CG unmodified.

 The **default FST analyzer is a descriptive one**, to use a normative analyzer, set the *descriptive* parameter to False *cg.disambiguate(tokens,descrpitive=False)*.

+#### Multilingual CG

+It is possible to run one CG with tags produced by transducers of multiple languages.

+    from uralicNLP.cg3 import Cg3
+    cg = Cg3("fin", morphology_languages=["fin", "olo"])
+    print(cg.disambiguate(["Kissa","on","kotona", "."], language_flags=True))

+The code above will use the Finnish (fin) CG rules to disambiguate the tags produced by Finnish (fin) and Olonetsian (olo) transducers.
+The *language_flags* parameter can be used to append the language code at the end of each morphological reading to identify the transducer that produced the reading.

+It is also possible to pipe multiple CG analyzers.
+This will run the initial morphological analysis in the first CG, disambiguate and pass the disambiguated results to the next CG analyzer.

+    from uralicNLP.cg3 import Cg3, Cg3Pipe

+    cg1 = Cg3("fin")
+    cg2 = Cg3("olo")

+    cg_pipe = Cg3Pipe(cg1, cg2)
+    print(cg_pipe.disambiguate(["Kissa","on","kotona", "."]))

+The example above will create a CG analyzer for Finnish and Olonetsian and pipe them into a *Cg3Pipe* object.
+The analyzer will first use Finnish CG with a Finnish FST to disambiguate the sentence, and then Olonetsian FST to do further disambiguation.
+Note that FST is only run in the first CG object of the pipe.

 ### Lexical information
 UralicNLP makes it possible to obtain the information available in akusanat.com entries in JSON format.
 The information can contain data such as translations, example sentences, semantic tags, morphological information and so on.
 You have to define the language code of the dictionary.